kitchensjn/kitchensjn.github.io/blog/_posts/2021-01-06-updating-website-to-jekyll.md

 github-link: "https://github.com/kitchensjn/explorers-portfolio-theme"
 date: "January 6, 2021"
 skills: [Jekyll, HTML, CSS, JavaScript]
-desc: "With all of the rain coming to the southeastern United States, I started to think about how it is affecting the river levels."
+description: "With all of the rain coming to the southeastern United States, I started to think about how it is affecting the river levels."
-thumbnail: "/assets/blog/updating-website-to-jekyll/thumbnail.png"
+image: "/assets/blog/updating-website-to-jekyll/thumbnail.png"
 ---

 {:.images}